mcclatchy/volu-vid/README.md

   </a-scene>
 </body>
 ```
-### Video Files
+## Video Files
-Videos should be exported per-pixel from DepthKit, then converted to .WebM and placed in a directory called 'rgbd_files'
+Videos should be exported per-pixel from DepthKit, then converted to .WebM and placed in a directory called `rgbd_files`.
 Follow this great tutorial for details on [exporting from DepthKit](https://vimeo.com/123520067)